dotnet/docs-maui/docs/fundamentals/shell/flyout.md

 </Shell>
 ```

-In this example, the flyout backdrop is painted with a silver `SolidColorBrush`.
+In this example, the flyout backdrop is painted with a silver <xref:Microsoft.Maui.Controls.SolidColorBrush>.

 > [!IMPORTANT]
 > The `FlyoutBackdrop` attached property can be set on any Shell element, but will only be applied when it's set on `Shell`, `FlyoutItem`, or `TabBar` objects.